 The healthcare industry is notorious for being disorganized.
-In fact, one study found that administrative inefficiency in healthcare accounted for $265.6 billion of waste every year.
-While the complexity of providing and paying for care makes it near-impossible to create a perfect system, healthcare practices can take steps to help mitigate waste–including transferring to electronic paperwork.
+In fact, one study found that administrative inefficiency in healthcare accounts for at least $265.6 billion of waste every year.
+While the complexity of providing and paying for care makes it near-impossible to create a perfect system, practices can take steps to help mitigate waste…including transferring to electronic paperwork.

-For traditional healthcare practices, electronic paperwork has been a game-changer.
-Reducing administrative burden, improving data storage, and streamlining processes, electronic forms save healthcare providers countless hours of labor..not to mention costs associated with paying for that labor.
+For traditional practices, electronic paperwork has been a game-changer.
+Reducing administrative burden, improving data storage and streamlining processes, electronic forms save providers countless hours of labor…not to mention costs associated with paying for that labor.

 That being said, is electronic paperwork appropriate for less-conventional forms of healthcare?

-In this article, we’ll take a look at what electronic paperwork is…why it’s beneficial….and if it might apply to your less-conventional care practice.
+In this article, we’ll take a look at what electronic paperwork is…why it’s beneficial, and if it might apply to your less-conventional practice.

 Traditionally, the healthcare industry has used physical paperwork to transfer information such as patient contact information, medical history, prescriptions, symptoms, diagnoses, appointment notes, lab results, insurance information, liability information, and more.